lbsa71/ollama-batch-cluster/README.md

 ## Preparing your prompts

-You'll need to create a *JSONL* formatted file, with a single prompt per line.
-Example:
+Next You'll need to create a *JSONL* formatted file, with a single prompt per line.
+The following is an example:

 ```JSON
 {"role": "user", "content": "Analyze the reasons behind the collapse of the Western Roman Empire."}